-So, maybe you’ve never played any of the Souls games before, or perhaps you played a few but not the first one.
-What you will be wondering at this point is which you should get: the remaster or the original Dark Souls – Prepare to Die Edition?
+What if you’ve never played any of the Souls games before, or perhaps you played a few but not the first one?
+What you will be wondering at this point is which you to get.
+The remastered version, or the original Dark Souls – Prepare to Die Edition?

 The Final Word

 Looking at it from an objective standpoint, Dark Souls Remastered seems to be a rather competently put-together port.
 It fixes the original PC release’s glaring issues and provides a reinvigorated multiplayer experience.